cabouman/comisr/README.rst

 On your local system, now you should have a local repository cloned from the remote repository.
 Then, do the following:

-Change to the root of the local repository.
+1. Change to the root of the local repository.

     .. code-block::
         cd comiser

-List all your branches:
+2. List all your branches:

     .. code-block::
     git branch -a

-You should see something similar to the following:
+3. You should see something similar to the following:
     .. code-block::

         * main
         drizzle_test
         remotes/origin/drizzle_test
         remotes/origin/main

-Checkout the branch you want to use: drizzle_test
+4. Checkout the branch you want to use: drizzle_test

     .. code-block::

         git checkout drizzle_test

-Run the Experiment that use the approximal map funciton directly or used in the PnP method:
+5. Run the experiment that use the approximal map funciton directly or used in the PnP method:
     .. code-block::

         python experiment/PnP/experiment_approximal.py